 When George heard the news, he was stunned and filled with guilt.
-There was nothing he could do for Will now but go to God and ask for forgiveness for not being a witness and promise to become faithful.
+There was nothing he could do for Will now but go to God and ask for forgiveness for not being a witness and promise to become a faithful witness to others.
 The words of the Psalmist echoed loudly in his ears: “Let the redeemed of the Lord say so!”

-Prayer: Lord, forgive us for our silence and refusal to be faithful in presenting Your message to the lost around us!
+Prayer: Thank you Lord for redeeming us!
+Forgive us for our silence and refusal to be faithful in presenting Your message to the lost around us!
+May we speak Your truth in love.
 In Jesus’ Name, Amen.